brandur/sorg/content/drafts/job-drain.md

 location: Calgary
-hook: Building a robust background worker system that leverages transactional isolation to never work a job too early, and transactional durabiity to never drop one.
+hook: Building a robust background worker system that leverages transactional isolation to never work a job too early, and transactional durabiity to never let one drop.
 ---

 Background jobs are one of the most common patterns in web